 The Ionic grid is super flexible so make sure to check the complete docuementation to learn everything you can do with it.

-As you may know, when it comes to data handling and backend for mobile apps there are some different options available.
+When it comes to data handling and backend for mobile apps there are some different options available.

 It's important to clarify that Ionic Framework does not integrate directly with your backend, it just communicates with it.
 So, if we want to enable Ionic to integrate with a backend, your backend will need to implement some kind of API that the Ionic application can make HTTP requests to.